DLord420/Islamic-Prayer-Times/README.md

 # Islamic-Prayer-Times
 ### Islamic prayer and related times for Tehran (Tajrish), Iran.

-A simple terminal app to show today's Islamic prayer and related times for Tehran (Tajrish), Iran.
+A simple Python script (terminal app) to show today's Islamic prayer and related times for Tehran (Tajrish), Iran.
 _Prayer times related to my working hours are highlighted._
 * Using: http://api.aladhan.com/
 * Calculation method: Institute of Geophysics, University of Tehran